Generalization of the Dehornoy-Lafont order complex to categories. Application to exceptional braid groups: Homology of a Category

 \subsection{Modules over a category}

 The representation theory of categories appears for instance in the study of quivers and correspondence functors (see \cite[Section 2]{boucthevenaz1} and \cite{webb}).
-The material in this section may be considered as mostly folklore, especially if the reader is familiar with the two examples cited above.
-However, we could not find in the literature a convenient description of free modules over a category that was suitable for our purpose, so we provide one here.
+For convenience, we provide here a definition of modules and free modules over a category.

 \begin{definition} Let $\Cc$ be a category.
 A $\Z\Cc$-\nit{module} (or $\Cc$-module) is a contravariant functor from $\Cc$ to the category $\Ab$ of abelian groups.
-Equivalently, a $\Z\Cc$-module is given by an contravariant additive functor $\Z\Cc\to \Ab$. \end{definition}
+Equivalently, a $\Z\Cc$-module is given by a contravariant additive functor $\Z\Cc\to \Ab$. \end{definition}

 Let $M$ be a $\Z\Cc$-module.
 Every $x\in \Ob(\Cc)$ is mapped to an abelian group $M_x$.
-A morphism $f:y\to x$ induces a morphism $M(f):M_x\to M_y$.
-For $a\in M_x$, we denote $f.a$ instead of $M(f)(a)$.
-This element lies in $M_y$.
+A morphism $f:x\to y$ induces a morphism $M(f):M_y\to M_x$.
+For $a\in M_y$, we denote $f.a$ instead of $M(f)(a)$.
+This element lies in $M_x$.

-Let $g\in \Cc(x,z)$.
+Let $g\in \Cc(y,z)$.
 By definition of a contravariant functor, and because of our convention for composition of arrows in $\Cc$ (which is different from the composition in $\Ab$), we have $M(fg)=M(f)\circ M(g)$.
 In our notation for $M(f)$, we get

 \begin{exemple} One can always consider $\Z$ as a trivial $\Cc$-module by considering the functor mapping every object to $\Z$ and every morphism to the identity in $\Z$. \end{exemple}

 \begin{rem} Another point of view, usually adopted in the representation theory of quivers, is to consider the algebra $A$ generated as a ring by all morphisms in $\Cc$, and with relations